-To narrow down niche, understand where you are credible at and when you communicate most effectively.
-Getting this portion right is crucial in assessing your success on a specific niche.
+To narrow down a niche, understand where you are credible at and when you communicate most effectively.
+Getting this portion right is crucial in assessing your success in a specific niche.
 This is your authority.
 Meaning this is what you are good at.

-If you are effective to a small group, potentially you can be as effective to a wider group.
+If you are effective in a small group, potentially you can be as effective to a wider group.

 a.
 Define your expertise and level of expertise